-Our liquidity position raises substantial doubt about our ability to continue as a going concern and we will require substantial additional funding.
+Our operating plan and liquidity position will require substantial additional funding.
 If we are unable to raise capital when needed, we could be forced to delay, reduce or eliminate any product development programs or commercialization efforts.

 We may be forced to delay or reduce the scope of our development programs and/or limit or cease our operations if we are unable to obtain additional funding to support our current operating plan.
-We have identified conditions and events that raise substantial doubt about our ability to continue as a going concern.

 Our operations have consumed a large amount of cash since inception.
 To date, we have funded our operations primarily with proceeds from sales of common stock, warrants and prefunded warrants for the purchase of our preferred stock and our common stock, sales of preferred stock, proceeds from the issuance of convertible debt and borrowings under loan and security agreements.
-We expect our research and development expenses to increase in future periods as we continue to advance the clinical development of our product candidates and prepare for the launch and commercialization of any product candidates for which we receive regulatory approval, including potentially building our own commercial organization to address the U.S. and certain other markets.
-In addition, if we obtain marketing approval for any of our product candidates that are not then subject to licensing, collaboration or similar arrangements with third parties, we expect to incur significant commercialization expenses related to product sales, marketing, distribution and manufacturing.
+We expect to continue to incur research and development expenses as we continue to advance the clinical development of our product candidates and prepare for the launch and commercialization of any product candidates for which we receive regulatory approval.
+We expect to incur significant commercialization expenses related to product sales, marketing, distribution and manufacturing.
 Furthermore, we expect to incur additional costs associated with operating as a public company.

-As of March 31, 2024, we have cash and cash equivalents of \$60.5 million and marketable securities of \$20.4 million.
-We will require additional capital to sustain our operations, and to carry out our business plans, which may include raising funds through public or private equity or debt financings, third-party funding, marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or any combination of these approaches.
+As of June 30, 2024, we have cash and cash equivalents of \$147.2 million and marketable securities of \$21.5 million.
+Although we believe we have liquidity to continued operations for at least the next 12 months from the issuance of these consolidated financial statements, we will require additional capital to sustain our operations, and to carry out our business plans thereafter, which may include raising funds through public or private equity or debt financings, third-party funding, marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements, or any combination of these approaches.
 While we have successfully raised capital in the past, our ability to raise capital in future periods is not assured.
-We will also require additional capital to satisfy the covenant under our existing debt facility with Hercules Capital, Inc. and certain affiliated entities ("Hercules") that requires that we maintain a minimum level of cash of \$20.0 million through January 2025, and thereafter, subject to reductions upon the Company's achievement of certain operational milestones.
-Based on our current cash flow projections, excluding any gross profit related to the potential sale of our drug and excluding the potential sale of the priority review voucher that we received upon approval of our, and including additional available borrowings under our existing debt facility but excluding additional borrowings or other sources of external financing, we would fail to maintain the minimum cash required to satisfy this covenant as soon as the first quarter of 2025.
-In such event, the lender could require the repayment of all outstanding debt.
-Based on the foregoing, we have concluded that substantial doubt exists about our ability to continue as a going concern for a period of at least 12 months from the date of issuance of the financial statements appearing elsewhere in this Quarterly Report.
-Our financial statements have been prepared assuming that we will continue as a going concern, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
-The financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of the uncertainty described above.
+We will also require additional capital to satisfy the covenant under our existing debt facility with Hercules Capital, Inc. and certain affiliated entities ("Hercules") that requires that we maintain a minimum level of cash of \$20.0 million through January 2025, and thereafter at a level greater than 20% of our outstanding borrowings under the Hercules Loan Agreement and subject to certain operational covenants.
+Based on our current cash flow projections, excluding additional sources of external financing, we anticipate that we will be able to maintain the minimum cash required to satisfy this covenant for at least the next 12 month period following the issuance of these condensed consolidated financial statement.
 See also the risk factor titled "Our term loan contains restrictions that limit our flexibility in operating our business" below.